Employment law

 Employment and employee representation

 Prevention is better than cure.
-Therefore, it is wise to seek advice on matters relating to labour law.
-We have a team of experts that advises and litigates in this area of law.
+Therefore, it is wise to seek advice on employment law matters.

 • individual dismissal